-Each one of this year’s inductees are remarkable athletes who have completed incredible feats in the open water and are exceptional humans who lead inspirational lives on dryland.
-Some have achieved greatness in competitive races, some in solo crossings, some in unprecedented swims.
-While their greatest swims are publicly well-known, it is the relentless dedication and numerous hours they put in hard, solitary training year after year that enable them to complete their swims in lakes, river, and seas around the world.
+Each one of this year’s inductees are not only remarkable athletes who have completed incredible feats in the open water, but they are also exceptional humans who lead inspirational lives on dryland.
+Some have achieved greatness in competitive events, some in solo channel crossings, some in unprecedented marathon swims.
+While their greatest swims are publicly well-known, it is the relentless dedication and numerous hours they put in hard, solitary training year after year that enable them to complete their swims in lakes, river, seas and oceans around the world.

 Daily News of Open Water Swimming: How does it feel to be inducted in the International Marathon Swimming Hall of Fame?

 Kathrin Lammers: Being inducted into the International Marathon Swimming Hall of Fame is a tremendous honor.
 I am proud and happy about this recognition.

 Daily News of Open Water Swimming: What was the most satisfying swim of your career?